 How could you not get excited by that?

-There’s a whole world of other beautiful Christmas markets that you should be visiting this year, and to be on the safe side, you should probably visit all of them to compare which is the most festive.
+There’s a whole world of other beautiful Christmas markets that you should be visiting during Christmas market season in Vienna, and to be on the safe side, you should probably visit all of them to compare which is the most festive.

 Far and away the prettiest of the Christmas markets, Karlskirchke has the advantage of the dramatic church backdrop for maximum Christmas joy.
 With lights tinkling and sprawling pathways filled with stalls selling local arts and crafts this market is as popular with locals as it is for travellers.